VinzenzTrimborn/Behavioral-Cloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The  number of epochs was 3 as evidenced by the val_loss and training_loss which were both decreasing after each epoch.
+The  number of epochs was 3 as the val_loss and training_loss which were both decreasing after each epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.